How to Manage Multiple AI Agents Without Losing Your Mind (2026)

 AI Agent Task Management: Why Your Multi-Agent Workflow Is a Mess (And How to Fix It)

-Multi-agent workflows fail because of bad task management, not bad agents.
-Learn the 4 patterns for managing AI agent tasks, common anti-patterns, and the tools that keep agent squads productive.
+Multi-agent workflows fail from bad task management.
+4 patterns for managing tasks, anti-patterns to avoid, and tools that keep teams productive.